-Despite an overall unstable economic environment the manufacturing industry continued to exceed expectations of previous years.
+Despite an unsteady economic climate, the manufacturing industry has continued to exceed expectations and showcase favorable trends for 2023.

 According to a monthly survey, India's manufacturing sector activity rose to a 13-month high in December, supported by healthy inflows of new business and strong demand conditions.

-Let us look at what we can expect in 2023
+Let us look at what we can expect in manufacturing trends 2023

 IIoT still reigns supreme

 When we looked at trends back in 2022, IIoT and the digitisation of the manufacturing industry emerged as a major trending theme.
 2023 will not be very different, as we move into the future of manufacturing with Industry 4.0

 It is said that nearly 70% of light-duty trucks and cars will be connected to the internet.